UtahRETC/JavaProgrammer1Class2017/modules/module_10/module_10_slides_dates_times.md

 Write a small program that prints your next birthday.

-Extra: Also print the day of the week of your next ten birthdays.
+<u>Extra</u>: Also print the day of the week of your next ten birthdays.

 The output should look like this: